1955 Australian federal election

-The 1955 Australian federal election was held in Australia on 10 December 1955.
+A federal election was held in Australia on 10 December 1955.
 All 122 seats in the House of Representatives and 30 of the 60 seats in the Senate were up for election.
 An early election was called to bring the House and Senate elections back in line; the previous election in 1954 had been House-only.
 The incumbent Liberal–Country coalition led by Prime Minister Robert Menzies increased its majority over the opposition Labor Party, led by H. V. Evatt.

 Future Prime Minister Malcolm Fraser and future opposition leader Billy Snedden both entered parliament at this election.